And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 He apologizes to the people he donated to.

-By the way, this is actually not suicide, it's suicide, uh defined as death by campaign contribution or near death.
+It's suicide defined as death by campaign contribution or near death.

-Shuicide is near death by campaign contribution.
+Suicide is near death by campaign contribution.

 In his letter, Shu apologized for any embarrassment he had caused the recipients of his largesse.

-I don't I mean my mind is racing.
+I don't, I mean, my mind is racing.

 Did he actually write this note?